1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 You can use just one chicken breast poached until done, then sliced into bite-sized pieces, and use it to make an entire pot of quick chicken stew by making a roux of equal parts butter and flour, then adding canned chicken broth, canned diced potatoes, and some Ramen Noodles broken into pieces.
 Your favorite herbs and spices as well as salt and pepper can always be adjusted to any soup recipe to your own preferences.
 Never be afraid to experiment with recipes to custom make them your own.

 A chicken noodle soup can be quickly made using one poached chicken breast cut into tiny pieces, canned chicken broth, and Ramen Noodles.
+Spaghetti or Fettuccine can be broken into three equal pieces and cooked for this as well.

 A quick tomato soup can be made by using tomato sauce and either water or milk and any spices like basil or garlic you might want to add.
 The milk makes it a Cream of Tomato soup, while water just makes it a regular tomato soup.
-You could also use beef or chicken broth in any soup recipe to make it richer tasting, as well as using heavy cream to make it thicker and richer tasting.
+You could also use beef or chicken broth in any soup recipe to make it richer tasting, as well as using heavy cream or Half and Half to make it thicker and richer tasting.

 You can make your own frugal heavy cream with 3/4 cup milk, and 1/2 stick margarine.